-If you’re eloping in Hawaii or do not have guests attending your ceremony, all you have to worry about are the two of you.
-As our motto goes, “No stress...just get dressed, and we’ll do the rest.”
+If you’re eloping in Hawaii all you have to worry about is the two of you.
 You can relax and enjoy yourselves knowing our team will have everything in place for your special day.

 If you have guests, on the other hand, you'll need to share with them information to help your day go as smoothly as possible.